Division algebra: Associative division algebras

-The best-known examples of associative division algebras are the finite-dimensional real ones (that is, algebras over the field R of real numbers, which are finite-dimensional as a vector space over the reals).
+The best-known examples of associative division algebras are the finite-dimensional real ones (that is, algebras over the field R of real numbers that are finite-dimensional as a vector space over R).
 The Frobenius theorem states that up to isomorphism there are three such algebras: the reals themselves (dimension 1), the field of complex numbers (dimension 2), and the quaternions (dimension 4).

 Wedderburn's little theorem states that if D is a finite division algebra, then D is a finite field.

-Over an algebraically closed field K (for example the complex numbers C), there are no finite-dimensional associative division algebras, except K itself.
+Over an algebraically closed field K (such as the complex numbers C), there are no finite-dimensional associative division algebras other than K itself.

 Associative division algebras have no nonzero zero divisors.
 A finite-dimensional unital associative algebra (over any field) is a division algebra if and only if it has no nonzero zero divisors.
+Indeed, if $a$ is a member of a finite dimensional associative algebra $A$, then having no zero divisors implies that the linear operator $L_a = x \mapsto ax : A\to A$ is injective, and therefore surjective, i.e., $L_ax = 1$ has a solution.

 Whenever A is an associative unital algebra over the field F and S is a simple module over A, then the endomorphism ring of S is a division algebra over F; every associative division algebra over F arises in this fashion.

 The center of an associative division algebra D over the field K is a field containing K. The dimension of such an algebra over its center, if finite, is a perfect square: it is equal to the square of the dimension of a maximal subfield of D over the center.
 Given a field F, the Brauer equivalence classes of simple (contains only trivial two-sided ideals) associative division algebras whose center is F and which are finite-dimensional over F can be turned into a group, the Brauer group of the field F.

-One way to construct finite-dimensional associative division algebras over arbitrary fields is given by the quaternion algebras (see also quaternions).
+One way to construct finite-dimensional associative division algebras over arbitrary fields is given by the quaternion algebras (see also Quaternion).

 For infinite-dimensional associative division algebras, the most important cases are those where the space has some reasonable topology.
-See for example normed division algebras and Banach algebras.
+See for example Normed division algebra and Banach algebra.

 Not necessarily associative division algebras

 If the division algebra is not assumed to be associative, usually some weaker condition (such as alternativity or power associativity) is imposed instead.
-See algebra over a field for a list of such conditions.
+See Algebra over a field for a list of such conditions.

 Over the reals there are (up to isomorphism) only two unitary commutative finite-dimensional division algebras: the reals themselves, and the complex numbers.
 These are of course both associative.
 For a non-associative example, consider the complex numbers with multiplication defined by taking the complex conjugate of the usual multiplication: